DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 So, the full set of properties and methods of a given node comes as the result of the chain of inheritance.

-For example, let’s consider the DOM object for an `<input>` element.
+For example, let's consider the DOM object for an `<input>` element.
 It belongs to `HTMLInputElement` class.

 It gets properties and methods as a superposition of (listed in inheritance order):